karna1404-b/Secure-Data-Hiding/README.md

-# teganography of Messages Encrypted With QR Code
+# Steganography of Messages Encrypted With QR Code
 This project implements a secure data-hiding technique using Elliptic Curve Cryptography (ECC), QR codes, and Least Significant Bit (LSB) steganography.
 The system encrypts a secret message, encodes it into a QR code, and embeds the QR code into a cover image to ensure data confidentiality and integrity.

 ## System Requirements